hashicorp/design-system/website/docs/utilities/popover-primitive/partials/code/how-to-use.md

 !!!
 Warning

 This component is intended only for internal Helios use.
-If you need to use it, [contact the Helios Design Systems Team](/about/support).
+If you need to use it, [contact the Design Systems team](/about/support).
 !!!

 ## How to use this component